awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - we dont have an intellect, we are an intellect and we are a body
 - stoic influence
 - intellect is essentially finite
+- the thought of an extension that limits another, both expressions of god

 # Ethics (Dr. Darren Staloff)
 - challenged the notion of god and free will